theheraldproject/theheraldproject.github.io/payload/simple.md

 ## Simple inner payload content

-In addition to the information in the [Squire envelope header](/payload/envelope), the simple inner paylod provides the following data.
+In addition to the information in the [Herald envelope header](/payload/envelope), the simple inner paylod provides the following data.

 Note: All numeric data is big endian.